 Paying off the outstanding finance

-The reason that selling a car with outstanding finance is difficult is because you don’t actually own the vehicle until you’ve paid off the finance.
+The reason that selling a car with outstanding finance is difficult is that you don’t actually own the vehicle until you’ve paid off the finance.
 That means it’s not yours to sell.
 But while you can’t sell a car with outstanding finance, you can pay the outstanding balance off early to give yourself full ownership of the car.

 If you plan on selling the vehicle, you’ll need to contact your finance company to discuss an early settlement figure.
 This will likely be the money left to pay on the car plus an early exit fee of between 0.5% and 1% of the car’s total value.

 Because of the additional fees and the sharp drop in value that every car goes through after purchase, it’s possible to end up in a situation referred to as ‘negative equity.’
 This is where the settlement price is more than you could expect to get from a sale, losing you money on the whole process.

 If you get a settlement figure and find that you’d be in negative equity, it can be better to wait a little longer and make a few more payments before settling.
 It’s common to be in negative equity until you’re about two-thirds of the way through your repayments.